Johari Window (Fringe): Plot

 Agent Broyles discovers that the army did classified experiments in Edina called "Project Elephant", but most of the records are gone.
 The team brings the body, along with a butterfly Walter found in the town and thought Astrid would like, back to the lab in Boston.
 They discover that both have transformed into deformed versions of themselves.
 Peter and Olivia go back to Edina to talk with the sheriff and try to locate the owner of the truck.
 Meanwhile, back in the lab, Walter tries to remember why the case feels so familiar.
-Throughout the episode Walter had been humming some strange melody, and he and Astrid realize he might previously have worked on the project with the army.
+Throughout the episode Walter had been humming the Toreador Song, and he and Astrid realize he might previously have worked on the project with the army.
 The melody was a memory trick Walter used to remind himself where he stored the experiment files so many years ago.
 The experiment was done by the army in the late 1970s to test how electromagnetic pulses can camouflage soldiers and was conducted on the townspeople; the army was unaware of the long-term effects of the study until it was too late, and the people were stuck in a deformed state.
 The "hum" hides their deformities from the human eye through a massive electromagnetic pulse that runs through the town, and once they leave and are out of the pulse's reach, their true deformities show.